mmomtchev/sqlite-wasm-http/README.md

 * *Import maps* which require Webpack 5 or the latest rollup

+* Ony ES6 module mode is supported at the moment, CommonJS is not supported and this includes TypeScript transpiled to CommonJS - you have to transpile to ES6 in order to use this module

 # Node.js compatibility

 Node.js is fully supported but requires `web-worker` and `fetch` available in Node.js 18.x+.